Senior Clinical Neuropsychologist · Melbourne

 Concussion & mild TBI

-Objective assessment of persistent post-concussion symptoms, cognitive inefficiencies, and return-to-work/school/sport readiness.
+Objective assessment of persistent post-concussion symptoms and cognitive inefficiencies, with return-to-work/school/sport readiness recommendations.

-Brain cancer
+Brain cancer & oncology

-Pre- and post-operative cognitive evaluation for brain tumour patients, supporting neurosurgical planning, treatment monitoring, and quality-of-life assessment.
+Pre- and post-operative cognitive evaluation for brain tumour patients — supporting neurosurgical planning, treatment monitoring, and quality-of-life assessment.

 Decision-making capacity